janwilmans/guidelines/README.md

 Most recently my colleagues [Adriaan de Groot](https://github.com/adriaandegroot/) and Stefan Spronkmans helped me to refine the guidelines and I owe them a big thank you!

-It is likely that some of the sources of what I describe here are found in any and all conference talks since CppCon, 16 Oct 2017.
-As I have spend countless hours visiting conferences and poring over the many, many videos of the talk I did not physically attend.
+It is likely that some of the sources of what I describe here are found in any and all conference talks since CppCon 2017.
+As I have spend countless hours visiting conferences and poring over the many, many videos of the talks I did not physically attend.

 These guidelines are free to use by anyone, if you find them useful, please send me a [Ko-fi](https://ko-fi.com/janwilmans).

-Most of the guidelines I describe here are generally considered 'Modern C++ guidelines' at the time of it's writing (2023).
+Most of the guidelines I describe here are generally considered 'Modern C++ guidelines' at the time of this writing (2023).
 However many of them are and were applicable regardless of whether you use C++11, C++23 or anything in between.
 The guidelines are also mostly in line with Jason Turners's teachings on [C++ Weekly](https://www.youtube.com/@cppweekly).

 # Brief